drduh/YubiKey-Guide/README.md

   (11) ECC (set your own capabilities)
   (12) ECC (encrypt only)
   (13) Existing key
+  (14) Existing key from card
 Your selection?
-6
+4
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
-(2048) 4096
+(3072) 4096
 Requested keysize is 4096 bits
 Please specify how long the key should be valid.
          0 = key does not expire